By Michael Tetreault, Editor-In-Chief

 ON THE SIDE: “When I first heard about hybrid type models I was excited about a model that would allow some of the patients to become members of the concierge side of the practice while the rest were seen by a mid-level (Nurse Practitioner or Physician’s Assistant),” notes Permenter.
 “After all, this would eliminate having to part with those long-term patients.
 They could just remain in the practice and see the mid-level, and their insurance would be billed as always.
 It turned out not to be so attractive for both the patients and the Physician.”

 All in all, “Hybrid” concierge medicine programs can be successful if the transition is done appropriately.
 There are a few companies that specialize in these transitions.
-CMT has a list of those companies on www.ConciergeMedicineToday.com – Click on INNOVATORS PANEL or feel free to email us at email@example.com for a list of trusted consultants and advisors you might want to consider adding to your team to help you start a career in “Hybrid” concierge medicine.
+CMT has a list of those companies on www.ConciergeMedicineToday.com – or feel free to email us at firstname.lastname@example.org for a list of trusted consultants and advisors you might want to consider adding to your team to help you start a career in “Hybrid” concierge medicine.